rodrigoesborges/infancia-grupo/research/3dptv.md

 ### Basic principles
 *   Flow is seeded with small tracers;
-*   Flow is illuminated with continous light source;
+*   Flow is illuminated with continuous light source;
 *   The diffracted light is collected synchronsiously by several (best case is 4) digital (CCD or CMOS) cameras